Julian-Robinson/blog/src/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

 Also, for some reason running the Hexo deploy command from PowerShell caused an error... somewhere... it just didn't generate any content.
 Swapping to a shell script sorted it out.
 Very strange though...
 I've never see something like this before.

+Because I'm using a custom domain then I also needed to create a CNAME file in my **source** folder that referenced my domain.
+Github Pages allows you to specify your custom domain through the UI and the end result is that this CNAME file is created for you but it is overwritten the next time you deploy.

 Lastly, because the deployment script is force pushing to your Github repository each time I had to do a git clone into the .deploy_git folder before building so that the deployment history was maintained.

 ## Closing Thoughts